znat/customer-service-GPT/README.md

 ### 💇 Duplex clone

 This bot replicates the Google Duplex demo, in which an AI schedules a hair salon appointment.
-The AI is the customer assistant and the Human is the hair salon attendant.
+The AI is the customer assistant and the User is the hair salon attendant.
 ```bash
 poetry run python example_booking_bot.py
 ```